 How to clean a tile roof?

 At Väriset, tile roof cleaning proceeds in a precise order so that the tile gets a clean and durable surface without excessive wear.
 Mechanical cleaning works particularly well when painting is no longer possible in the cool autumn weather, but the roof needs maintenance.
-The work restores the roof’s drying ability and significantly extends the coating interval when cleaning is done regularly every few years.
+The work restores the roof’s drying capacity and significantly extends the coating interval when cleaning is done regularly every few years.

 Moss is removed mechanically with a plastic scraper so that the tile surface is not damaged.